 Hikes Along the Coastside

 When I lived on the coast (and even now that I don’t), one of my favorite things to do in Half Moon Bay was walking the many trails.
 The trails range from oceanside strolls to hilly hikes with ocean views.
-Here are a few of our favorites:
+We have a whole guide for hiking in Half Moon Bay, but here are a few of our favorites: